 From the C-suite to the production floor, the LDMA is a valuable tool for supporting and monitoring the growth of individual leaders—or every leader in your organization.

-The LDMA is an essential part of any hiring toolkit.
+The LDMA is an essential part of any recruitment toolkit.
 It measures key leader capacities that are not captured by conventional assessments—and it's backed by a powerful and well-validated assessment technology.

 Are your expensive and time-consuming leader development programs effective?
 The LDMA doesn't measure how much leaders like a program.
 It measures how much key leadership skills have developed.